measurement-kit/measurement-kit/include/measurement_kit/README.md

 The following illustrates in pseudocode the operations performed by a task once you call `mk_task_start`.
 It not 100% accurate; in particular, we have omitted the code that generates most log messages.
-This pseudocode is meant to help understand how Measurement Kit works internally, and specifically how all the settings described above interact together when you specify them for running Measurement Kit tasks.
+This pseudocode is meant to help you understand how Measurement Kit works internally, and specifically how all the settings described above interact together when you specify them for running Measurement Kit tasks.
 We are using pseudo JavaScript because that is the easiest language to show manipulation of JSON objects such as the